 Rate Limits

-API rate limits by plan
+Authentication rate limits

 |---|---|